-(a) a body corporate established by or under any written law other than the Companies Act 2;
+- (a) a body corporate established by or under any written law other than the Companies Act; [Cap.
+212] - (b) a trade union registered under the Employment and Labour Relations Act; [Cap.
+366]

-- (b) a trade union registered under the Trade Unions Act; - a company registered under the Companies Act 3 not less than fifty per centum of the issued share capital of which is owned by the Government, a local government authority or a parastatal organisation or, where the company is limited by guarantee, a company in respect of which the amount that the Government, a local government authority or a parastatal organisation or, where the company is limited by guarantee, a company in respect of which the amount that the Government, a local government authority or a parastatal organisation has, as member, undertaken to contribute in the event of the company being wound up, is not less than fifty per centum of the aggregate amount which all the members have undertaken to contribute; and references in this paragraph to a parastatal organisation include references to any such company;
+(c) a company registered under the Companies Act not less than fifty per centum of the issued share capital of which is owned by the Government, a local government authority or a parastatal organisation or, where the company is limited by guarantee, a company in respect of which the amount that the Government, a local government authority or a parastatal organisation has, as member, undertaken to contribute in the event of the company being wound up, is not less than fifty per centum of the aggregate amount which all the members have undertaken to contribute; and references in this paragraph to a parastatal organisation include references to any such company;